jlehtomaa/jax-mppi/README.md

 # jax-mppi
 Model Predictive Path Integral (MPPI) control with JAX.

-This repo contains two implementations of the MPPI algo.
+This repo contains two implementations of the MPPI algorithm.
 The [pendulum](https://gym.openai.com/envs/Pendulum-v0/) environment from the OpenAI gym works as a simple test task to illustrate the techniques.
 The two algorithm versions are:

-A standard MPPI by [Williams et al. 2017](https://ieeexplore.ieee.org/document/7989202).
+- A standard MPPI by [Williams et al. 2017](https://ieeexplore.ieee.org/document/7989202).
 Some parts of the code follow the control library [by Shunichi09](https://github.com/Shunichi09/PythonLinearNonlinearControl).
-Some modifications are from [this](https://github.com/google-research/pddm) paper by Google.
+Some additional modifications are based on [this](https://github.com/google-research/pddm) paper by Google.

-The [MPOPIS](https://github.com/sisl/MPOPIS) version with adaptive importance sampling.
-It uses a cross entropy method to iteratively update the samling distribution, often achieving higher performance with fewer samples than the standard MPPI.
+- The [MPOPIS](https://github.com/sisl/MPOPIS) algorithm with adaptive importance sampling.
+This version uses a cross entropy method to iteratively update the control samling distribution, often achieving higher performance with fewer samples than the standard MPPI.

-Both algorithms here rely on [JAX](https://github.com/google/jax) to implement the model rollout functions.
-JAX makes an excellent tool for sampling-based model predictive control (MPC) as it allows to replace for-loops with the efficient [scan](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html) procedure, and to vectorize and compile the sampling step to achieve very high efficiency.
+Both algorithms heavily rely on [JAX](https://github.com/google/jax) to implement the model rollout functions.
+JAX makes an excellent tool for sampling-based model predictive control (MPC) as it allows to replace for-loops over the system dynamics with the efficient [scan](https://jax.readthedocs.io/en/latest/_autosummary/jax.lax.scan.html).
+In addition, JAX allows vectorizing and jit-compiling the sampling step to achieve very high efficiency.

 ## Example use